University of Southampton

 Additional resources

 Please use this box to give any extra information.
-We are particularly interested in capturing information about online resources that students may be using that are not captured elsewhere.
+We are particularly keen to identify online resources that students are using but which may not be recorded or tracked through existing systems.

-Please also use this box to give details of any particular requirements for:
+Please also use this box to give details of any particular requirement for:

-• suggestions for improvements to the workstation and software provision
+• Suggestions for improving workstation setup or software provision

-Once you have completed the form, please click the 'Submit' button (at the top or bottom of form).
-When submitted, you will receive a confirmation email.
+Once you have completed the form, please click the Submit button (at the bottom of the form).
+After submission, you will receive a confirmation email.
 We may contact you for further information in due course.

 ---